Do I Need to Complete Detox Before Starting IOP?

 2. Stability Supports Progress

 Beginning an IOP while sober and medically stable increases the likelihood of successful engagement.
-Detox helps clear the mind, allowing individuals to better absorb therapy, develop coping strategies, and connect with others in Group Therapy Program Boston settings.
+Detox helps clear the mind, allowing individuals to better absorb therapy, develop coping strategies, and connect with others.

 3. Detox Reduces Health Risks